 The AuroraAI programme seeks to re-orient the provision of services around citizens and businesses by combining data from multiple domains and building a network of AI citizen-focused applications that provide services when they are needed – around various business activities or life stages and events such as childbirth, buying a home or retirement.

 In March 2018, President Emmanuel Macron presented the country’s vision and strategy to make France a leader in AI.
 The strategy has three core commitments: (1) bet on French talent, (2) pooling our assets, especially through opening government data, and (3) establishing an ethical framework.
-The strategy also pledges EUR 1.5 in funding for AI research, companies, and projects.
+The strategy also pledges EUR 1.5 billion in funding for AI research, companies, and projects.
 While the public sector will certainly have a role in executing the strategy, the objectives of the strategy are focused generally on economic growth and not on public sector innovation and transformation.

 The strategy was informed by the March 2018 report, For a Meaningful Artificial Intelligence: Towards a French and European Strategy.
 It was authored by Cédric Villani, Mathematician and Member of French Parliament by request of the French Prime Minister.
 The report touches on public sector reform in a number of areas.
 In particular, the report has a dedicated section on “Transformation of the State: Leading by Example”.
 This section states that, “together with businesses, the State must undertake a transformation in order to be capable of integrating AI into public policy management.”
 Specific action items include: